Electrical manipulation of intervalley trions in twisted MoSe$_2$ homobilayers at room temperature: Abstract

 \section{Abstract}

 The impressive physics and applications of intra- and interlayer excitons in a transition metal dichalcogenide twisted-bilayer make these systems compelling platforms for exploring the manipulation of their optoelectronic properties through electrical fields.
-This work studies the electrical control of excitons in twisted MoSe$_2$ homobilayer devices at room temperature.
+This work studies the electrical control of excitonic complexes in twisted MoSe$_2$ homobilayer devices at room temperature.
 Gate-dependent micro-photoluminescence spectroscopy reveals an energy tunability of several meVs originating from the emission of excitonic complexes.
-Furthermore, it investigates the twist-angle dependence of valley properties by fabricating devices with distinct stacking angles.
-Strengthened by density functional theory calculations, the results suggest that, depending on the rotation angle, the conduction band minima and hybridized states at the \textbf{Q}-point promote the formation of inter-valley trions involving the \textbf{Q}-and \textbf{K}-points in the conduction band and the \textbf{K}-point in the valence band.
-Besides exploring the charge-carrier manipulation in twisted homobilayers, our findings open new avenues for engineering multifunctional optoelectronic devices based on ultrathin semiconducting systems.
+Furthermore, our study investigates the twist-angle dependence of valley properties by fabricating devices with stacking angles of $\theta\sim1\degree$, $\theta\sim4\degree$ and $\theta\sim18\degree$.
+Strengthened by density functional theory calculations, the results suggest that, depending on the twist angle, the conduction band minima and hybridized states at the \textbf{Q}-point promote the formation of intervalley hybrid trions involving the \textbf{Q}-and \textbf{K}-points in the conduction band and the \textbf{K}-point in the valence band.
+By revealing the gate control of exciton species in twisted homobilayers, our findings open new avenues for engineering multifunctional optoelectronic devices based on ultrathin semiconducting systems.